derekwang99/DH110-DEREKWANG/assignment06/README.md

 2. I added more screens to better support the prototype's goals and tasks.

 ## Reflection
 Overall, I found this assignment rather fun because I really got to practice prototyping and ended up creating supplemental features to make the entire project more cohesive.
+I had to watch a lot of tutorials to get some things to work the way I wanted to, and should have used more of Figma's useful features like components and grouping.
+It would have saved me a lot of time and would have gave me more room for experimentation for fonts/colors/size.
+I think one area that I really need to improve on is transitions/animations.
+I would love to make my prototypes look more professional by making the transitions smoother and more complex, but that will require much independent study.
+I do plan to learn more about this topic over the summer and learn Adobe AfterEffects to integrate more animation into my prototypes.